Florence, Massachusetts: Underground Railroad

 Florence residents Samuel L. Hill, David Ruggles, Seth Hunt, Austin Ross, A.P.
 Critchlow, and Elisha Hammond have been identified as part of the Underground Railroad network working to free the enslaved.

-Manufacturing & Industry
+Manufacturing and industry

 The Nonotuck Silk Company later changed its name to the Corticelli Silk Company.
 It grew to be one of the world's largest producers of silk thread, made with raw silk imported from Japan.
 The company went out of business in 1930.

-20th Century
+20th century

 Mirage Studios, the creative force behind the Teenage Mutant Ninja Turtles comic books, was based out of a renovated factory space in Florence.

 Florence was the filming location for the 1999 movie, In Dreams.

 The Miss Florence Diner opened in 1941 and is a popular landmark on the National Register of Historic Places.
 Coopers Corner opened in 1938.

 Recent history

 Many areas of Florence have undergone renovations in the recent past, with former factories now playing host to art studios and small retail stores.